shaoyx/shaoyx.github.io/_pages/about.md

 He is a senior member of ACM, senior member of IEEE, senior member of CCF.

 <font color="blue">
-NOTE: I'm looking for highly self-motivated students to work with me as PhD and/or master students.
+NOTE: I'm looking for highly self-motivated students to work with me as PhD and/or master students (Fall 2025).
 Candidates who are interested please contact me directly.
 </font>